Information Statement

 Introduction

-The purpose of this Information Statement is to assist Bermudians and residents of Bermuda in exercising their right to access records held by the Agency pursuant to the Public Access To Information Act 2016 (“PATI”).
+The purpose of this Information Statement is to assist Bermudians and residents of Bermuda in exercising their right to access records held by the Agency pursuant to the Public Access To Information Act 2010 (“PATI”).

 Structure and Organisation - s.5(1)(a)

-The Board consists of a Chair and six Directors, appointed by the Minister of Finance from the various sectors of industry.
+The Board consists of a Chair and seven Directors, appointed by the Minister of Finance from the various sectors of industry.
 To enhance independence, Board members are appointed for three-year terms.
-Board conflicts are strictly managed in accordance with the Agency Act.

 The Directors of the Agency are: